California AB 218

 Key changes under California AB 218 include:

-- Expanded statute of limitations: AB 218 increased the amount of time for survivors to file civil lawsuits against abusers and/or entities which failed to prevent their abuse.
-Now, abuse survivors can bring civil claims until the age of 40, or within 5 years of their discovery of the abuse and/or damages associated with their abuse, whichever is later.
+- Expanded statute of limitations: AB 218 increased the amount of time for victims to file civil lawsuits against abusers and/or entities which failed to prevent their abuse.
+Now, abuse victims can bring civil claims until the age of 40, or within 5 years of their discovery of the abuse and/or damages associated with their abuse, whichever is later.

-- Treble damages: In cases where defendants willfully concealed or covered up sexual abuse, California AB 218 allows survivors to be awarded triple the damages.
+- Treble damages: In cases where defendants willfully concealed or covered up sexual abuse, California AB 218 allows victims to be awarded triple the damages.

 What is California Assembly Bill No. 218?

-To put it in simple terms, the California Assembly Bill No. 218 increased the amount of time survivors of childhood sexual abuse have to file a law suit agaist their abuser.
+To put it in simple terms, the California Assembly Bill No. 218 increased the amount of time victims of childhood sexual abuse have to file a law suit agaist their abuser.

 Why AB 218 Matters for Sexual Abuse Survivors in California